kalpitborkar/Simulating-Aggression/README.md

 No agent gets any food if both the agents are `Hawks`

 ## Simulation Rules
-In each iteration of the simulation:
+In each iteration of `Simulation`:
   - Each location has two pieces of `food`.
   - Consumption of a single piece of `food` leads to surival of the agent.
   - Consumption of a two pieces of `food` leads to reproduction of the agent.